Sallie-May/Dangerous-Github-Repository/README.md

 ## Overview

-Welcome to this repository, dedicated to identifying and highlighting instances where the `dualhook` library is used inappropriately.
-Our goal is to help users spot potential misuse of `dualhook` in various projects.
+Welcome to this repository, dedicated to identifying and highlighting instances where the `dualhook` are used.

 ### Key Information Displayed